alexcorvi/xwebdb/README.md

 ## Credits

--   [Louis Chatriot](https://github.com/louischatriot) for writing `nedb`, I've used his logic when writing query runner similar to MongoDB.
+-   [Louis Chatriot](https://github.com/louischatriot) for writing `nedb`, I've used his logic when writing query runner similar in behavior and API to MongoDB.
--   [Yuri Guller](https://github.com/gullerya) for writing `object-observer`, that helped me a lot when writing live queries.
+-   [Yuri Guller](https://github.com/gullerya) for writing `object-observer`, that helped me a lot when writing observable live queries.
 -   [Jake Archibald](https://github.com/jakearchibald) for writing `idb`, since I've used much of his code when writing the persistence layer specific to `IndexedDB`.
 -   [Zhihao Chen](https://github.com/chenzhihao) for writing `easy-promise-queue`, a simple promise queue, that has been used as a task-queue for database operations.